lvgl/docs_old/en/overview/object.md

 `lv_obj_del` will delete the object immediately.
 If for any reason you can't delete the object immediately you can use `lv_obj_del_async(obj)`.
-It is useful e.g. if you want to delete the parent of an object in `LV_EVENT_DELETE` signal.
+It is useful e.g. if you want to delete the parent of an object in the child's `LV_EVENT_DELETE` signal.

-You can delete only the children of an object but leave the object itself "alive":
+You can remove all the children of an object (but not the object itself) using `lv_obj_clean`:

 ```c
 void lv_obj_clean(lv_obj_t * obj);